Cactus of Peace: A Potted Plant or a Potty Decision?

 The Luxembourg based opponent appealed to the General Court (case T – 24/13) who, in a judgement dated 15 July 2015, restored the Opposition Division’s original decision in a highly controversial ruling.

-The General Court (GC) began by considering the services that were included in the opponent’s two EUTM registrations.
+The General Court (GC) began by considering the services, including the opponent’s two EUTM registrations.
 In other words, were “retailing of natural plants and flowers, grains, fresh fruits and vegetables” services covered by Cactus SA’s (class 35) class heading claim?
 The GC decided that such “retail services” were included, ruling that the IP Translator decision did not have any retrospective effect.
 That is, the “all services in class 35” coverage that Cactus SA thought their two EUTM registrations had when they filed their applications back in 2001 and 2002 remained in place in 2015 in spite of the IP Translator case and the EUIPO’s change of practice.

 The GC then moved on to the opponent’s evidence of use.
 They ruled as follows: